Can I Identify As Black?

 Ok, another rant or maybe just ruminating thoughts in my head

-So I included black in my hashtag but I wasn’t black!
-Obviously, I am African and dark-skinned and I wasn’t ignorant of the Black struggle in the western world (I mean we get a lot of that in the media and across social media).
-But the concept was too vague and far removed from my consciousness I couldn’t even picture myself as an identified Black person because I am African, and black is not my identity.
+So I included black in my hashtag but I wasn’t “black”!
+Obviously, I am African, dark-skinned, with full knowledge of the slavery and present Black struggle in the Western world (I mean we get a lot of that in the media and across social media).
+But the concept of being “black” was too vague and far removed from my consciousness I couldn’t even picture myself as an identified Black person because I am African, and black is not my identity.
 Everyone around me is black, there are no white kids or white families around me.
-There is no discrimination between whites and blacks in my community, at work, in the hospital, hotel, school, etc. and this fact shielded me from the mental realisation of being “black” in the global context because my definition of black was different.
+There is no experience of discrimination between Whites and Blacks in my community, at work, in the hospital, hotel, school, etc. and this fact shielded me from the mental realisation of being actually the westernised “black” in the global context.

 Back home: What it meant to be black

-The Present: Being black in a white world
+The Present: Learning to be black in a white world

-It’s been 3 months of living in Portugal (one of the least racist European countries) and I still don’t know how to be the white person’s version of black.
-I wonder how it would be in highly racist countries because it is not cool learning how to be the black that white understands.
+It’s been 3 months of living in Portugal (one of the least racist European countries) and I became black just by jumping on a plane.
+But I still don’t know how to be the white person’s version of “black”.
+I wonder how it would be in highly racist countries because it is not cool learning how to be the “black” that “white” people expect.

 But I am beginning to get the drift slowly.
-I am beginning to link the dots together, to identify that this random white person is shocked to see a black person and not just a person as expected.
-I am beginning to notice the avoidance of gaze, the hesitation to connect, the futility of my smiles and the extra effort at friendship.
+I am beginning to link the dots together, to identify that this random white person is shocked to see a black person and not just a person as expected when I show up at a sip and paint.
+I am beginning to notice the avoidance of gaze, the hesitation to connect, the futility of my first smiles and the extra effort at friendship.

-I am beginning to learn how much I have to open and stretch my arms to be hugged when all around me short hands align and fuse together and faces receive kisses.
-I am learning to muffle my humour and hesitate to help so I don't seem slavish and pathetic or ask for help.
-I am learning to see my black reflect in their eyes before my humanity.
+I am beginning to learn how much I have to open and stretch my arms to be hugged when all around me short white hands align and fuse together and strangers’ faces receive a kiss before I am even acknowledged.
+I am learning to muffle my humour and hesitate to help so I don’t seem slavish and pathetic.
+I am learning to see my black reflect in their eyes before my African or humanity.

-I am in this confused state where I sometimes forget that I am supposed to be the stereotyped black and react to actions/words that were tailored for a black.
-My African friends tell me how to spot racist comments and now I am questioning everything.
-I am learning how to live without acting for these white gazes or none.
+I am in this confused state where I sometimes forget that I am supposed to be the “stereotyped black” and react to actions/words that were tailored for a black to make me see white people as allies or to test my intelligence.
+My African friends are teaching me how to spot racist comments and now I am questioning everything.

 So I let myself explore a kinda mental space where I am first African, original, true to my elegance and throaty belly laughs.
 And I love to wear my natural locks in cornrows, adorn my neck with the lion’s tooth pendant beads, wear my cowries proudly and stare blankly at everything around me.